-How to Calculate ROI on Videos
+How to Calculate ROI For Any Video

 The five most common goals we encounter are:

-• Driving User Registration
+- Driving User Registration

-• Brand Awareness
+- Boosting Brand Awareness

 3. Assign a Dollar Value to the Metric

-If you’re looking for lead generation, multiply your gross margin by your closing ratio – that is the dollar value of each lead.
+For lead generation, multiply your gross margin by your closing ratio – that is the dollar value of each lead.